mm6/InternetOfThingsCourse/Weeks/week5.md

 ## Topics

 In week 5 we cover more details of XMPP and why it was chosen as the data format for Sensor Andrew.
-We also discuss service discovery, REST, and CoAp.
+We also discuss service discovery and the REST architectural style.
+CoAp is introduced as RESTful protocol and three Web of Things integration patterns are highlighted.
+HTTP and CoAp are compared.

 + Sensor Andrew Architecture
 + Programming XMPP and IoT Discovery